meph144/-Fix/README.md

 limit fps to 80

-Disable VSYNC one more time
+Make sure VSYNC is disabled

 # To make your own
 Do a backup of the .ini files before modifying them since it's not hard to make the game unplayable by changing those values.